zcorleissen/documentation/source/external_integration.rst

     * From the dropdown, select 'Manage External Integration'
 * Add AWS credential information.
     * In the 'AWS' section, Select the AWS region from which to retrieve IP addresses.
-    * Enter a valid AWS Access Key ID.
+    * Enter a valid Access Key ID.
-    * Enter the AWS Secret Key that corresponds to the Access Key ID.
+    * Enter the Secret Access Key that corresponds to the Access Key ID.
-    * Click the button labeled 'Set AWS Access Keys'.
+    * Click the button labeled 'Set AWS Access Key'.

 By default, ACLs will automatically be created for all instances.